Dijon Duenas

-Dijon Duenas (born June 9, 1992), known mononymously as Dijon, is an American singer-songwriter, record producer, actor, and multi-instrumentalist.
+Dijon Duenas (born June 9, 1992), known simply as Dijon, is an American singer-songwriter, record producer, actor, and multi-instrumentalist.
 Previously a member of alternative R&B duo Abhi//Dijon, Duenas began releasing solo material in 2017.
 After a string of singles and EPs, his debut studio album, Absolutely (2021) was released alongside an accompanying film.
 His second studio album, Baby, was released in August 2025 to critical acclaim.

 A frequent collaborator of fellow singer-songwriter and producer Mk.gee, Duenas is also recognized for his work with Matt Champion, Charli XCX, Bon Iver, and Justin Bieber.

+Duenas' accolades include nominations for two Grammy Awards at the 68th Annual Grammy Awards, for Producer of the Year, Non-Classical, and Album of the Year for his work on Justin Bieber's album Swag.

 Early life

-Duenas was born in Washington on June 9, 1992, to a Guamanian father and mixed-race mother of black, white, and native descent.
+Duenas was born in Washington on June 9, 1992, to a Guamanian father and mixed-race mother of black, white, and Native American descent.
 His parents met in the United States military after the Gulf War, and their military status resulted in Duenas frequently moving as a child, having lived in Germany, California, Hawaii, Iowa, Kentucky, Maryland, and Washington.
 Duenas began making music at sixteen years old, while living in Washington.
 While a junior high student in Victorville, California, Duenas was discouraged from rapping after losing a rap battle to classmate and future actor LaKeith Stanfield.
-He attended Centennial High School in Ellicott City, Maryland, and attended University of Maryland, College Park, along with future bandmate Abhirath Raju, where he earned a bachelor's degree in English language and literature in 2014.
+He attended University of Maryland, College Park, along with future bandmate Abhirath Raju, where he earned a bachelor's degree in English language and literature in 2014.

 Music career

-2012-2016: Abhi//Dijon
+2012–2016: Abhi//Dijon

 Dijon's music career began as one half of the duo, Abhi//Dijon, which he formed with a high school friend, Abhirath Raju, while he was studying literature at the University of Maryland, College Park.
 Between 2012 and 2016, the duo released two EPs and one compilation.
 The duo released their last EP, Montana, in 2016.